Azure-Samples/managed-identity/ms-identity-aspnet-mi-as-fic/guide-and-snippets.md

 // Tenant ID where the target resource resides (could be same as app's tenant) string resourceTenantId = "YOUR_RESOURCE_TENANT_ID";

-// Client ID of the managed identity (if using user-assigned; for system-assigned, you can provide nothing or use its client ID) string managedIdentityClientId = "YOUR_MANAGED_IDENTITY_CLIENT_ID";
+// Client ID of the managed identity string managedIdentityClientId = "YOUR_MANAGED_IDENTITY_CLIENT_ID";

 // Audience for token exchange (use cloud-specific value if not in public Azure)